National Irregular Check File (FNCI)

 Online

-Do you have to log in to your personal area of the Banque de France website.
+You must log in to your personal area of the Banque de France website.
 Then select the online request labeled right of access payment incident files (bank ban, withdrawals, credit card, unpaid loans, overdrafts, over-indebtedness).

 Banque de France: access to your personal space